ATTENTION AFC PATIENTS In West Hartford Connecticut

 Can we get tested for COVID-19 instead of staying home for 14 days?

-If travelers are unable to self-quarantine for the required fourteen (14) day period, we advice the traveler to follow these steps:
+If travelers are unable to self-quarantine for the required fourteen (14) day period, we advise the traveler to follow these steps:

 - Test negative for COVID-19 in the seventy-two (72) hours prior to arriving in Connecticut